XRPL-Labs/Nop.Plugin.Payments.Xumm/README.md

 The [API Key](#api-credentials), [API Secret](#api-credentials), [Webhook URL](#webhook-url), [XRPL Address](#xrpl-address) and [XRPL Currency](#xrpl-currency) has to be configured as required.

 The Xumm payment method will not be visible for consumers if not configured correctly.

-# Refunds
-Refunds are made possible by using the mailing system of nopCommerce because transactions on the XRPL needs to be signed.
-The refund email will be send to the logged in user that initiates the refund via the admin panel and will contain a link to the sign page of https://xumm.app/.

-# Pay with any XRPL token
-Paying with any XRPL token via Xumm will be made possible after the implementation and release of Xumm Feature [#392](https://github.com/XRPL-Labs/XUMM-Issue-Tracker/issues/392).